semaphoreci/semaphore/docs/versioned_docs/version-CE/using-semaphore/jobs.md

 ### Inspecting running jobs {#attach-job}

-TODO: update instructions. it seems this does not work on self-hosted agents

 You attach a terminal console to a running job.
 The steps are the same as [debugging a job](#ssh-into-agent).
 The only difference is that Semaphore presents the following command (only while the job is running):

 ```shell
 sem attach <job-id>
 ```

 You can explore running processes, inspect the environment variables, and take a peek at the log files to help identify problems with your jobs.

 ### Port forwarding {#port-forwarding}

-TODO: update instructions. it seems this does not work on self-hosted agents

 When SSH is not enough to troubleshoot an issue, you can use port forwarding to connect to services listening to ports in the agent.